LSSTDESC/Monitor/doc/setup_jupyter-dev.md

   `ipython kernel install --user --name lsst`

-  and you'll get a directory under:
+  and it will create a directory:

   `~/.local/share/jupyter/kernels/lsst`

-  with a file named `kernel.json`
+  with a file inside the directory named `kernel.json`.

 4. ####Copy the script [lsst-kernel.sh](lsst-kernel.sh).